 But just because a business can pay for ads does not mean that they will get value for their money.
 That is why they often need to turn to a professional who knows how to manage and drive the most useful kind of paid traffic to their websites.
 Understanding things like:

 - The impact of retargeting

 - Custom audience definitions

 - Ebb and flow within a sales funnel

 All of this can be confusing and quite frankly frustrating to an entrepreneur who still has to worry about things like product development, taxes, and overheads.
-You could help take this load off their plate.
+You could help take this load off their plate — especially if you specialize.